ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Photo: Weir Hill, North Andover, Mass.
 H. Hoople, June 5, 2007

 As a result of early confusion, we know hardly anything about the abundance or distribution of Frosted (or Henry’s or Hoary) Elfin in Massachusetts in the nineteenth century, except that all three species were thought of as rare.
-Scudder’s oft-cited report of I. irus on Nantucket [e.g. in BMNA records] could actually have referred to Hoary or Henry’s or Frosted Elfin (Scudder 1889: 839).
+Scudder’s oft-cited report of I. irus on Nantucket could actually have referred to Hoary or Henry’s or Frosted Elfin (Scudder 1889: 839).
 Even as late as the 1930s, Farquhar still says for New England that Frosted Elfin “is so generally confused with henrici and polios [Hoary] that records are not trustworthy.”
 However, he believed that Frosted “had been taken in several localities in east and central Massachusetts (Farquhar 1934).”

-With the benefit of present-day knowledge, most older museum specimens have now been re-classified to the right species, and it appears that Frosted Elfin was rare in eastern Massachusetts prior to 1900, but fairly easy to find between 1900 and 1990.
+With the benefit of present-day knowledge, most museum specimens have now been re-classified to the right species, and it appears that Frosted Elfin was rare in eastern Massachusetts prior to 1900, but fairly easy to find between 1900 and 1990.
 We examined a large dataset of Massachusetts elfin specimens from most major museums, including the Museum of Comparative Zoology (MCZ) at Harvard, the American Museum of Natural History (AMNH), the Smithsonian, the McGuire Center at the University of Florida, Yale Peabody, Boston University (BU), and University of New Hampshire (UNH).
 Also included are all Lepidopterists’ Society Season Summary and Correspondence (LSSSC) reports, supplied courtesy of Mark Mello.
 These data were compiled in 2010 by a lycaenid and climate change working group at Boston University led by Dr. Richard Primack, and were kindly made available by him.

-But between 1901 and 1950 there are specimens from many eastern Massachusetts towns: Barnstable (1950), Brewster (1919), Harwich (n.d.), Pepperell (1929), Tyngsboro (1919), Walpole (1930), Wellesley (1931) and Weston (1920) in the MCZ and at Cornell; Fall River and Middleboro in the 1930s and 1940s in the AMNH and at UNH and the McGuire Center; Eastham (1932) at BU; Bourne (1936) at the McGuire Center; and Westport (1941), Somerset (1941), and Waquoit Bay (1934) in the Yale Museum.
-There are sometimes many individual specimens from one place (e.g. Barnstable).
+But between 1901 and 1950 there are Frosted Elfin specimens from many eastern Massachusetts towns: Barnstable (1950), Brewster (1919), Harwich (n.d.), Pepperell (1929), Tyngsboro (1919), Walpole (1930), Wellesley (1931) and Weston (1920) in the MCZ and at Cornell; Fall River and Middleboro in the 1930s and 1940s at AMNH, UNH and the McGuire Center; Eastham (1932) at BU; Bourne (1936) at the McGuire Center; and Westport (1941), Somerset (1941), and Waquoit Bay (1934) in the Yale Museum.
+In some cases there many individual specimens from one place (e.g. Barnstable).
+The only eastern region not represented is Martha's Vineyard and Nantucket (Jones and Kimball 1943).
 A butterfly found in so many areas cannot be said to have been rare, even if a few of these specimens may still be misidentified.

 In light of these data, Frosted Elfin is placed on Table 2 as a species which may have increased between 1900 and 2000, at least in eastern Massachusetts.
-It may have benefited from limited anthropogenic disturbance such as forest clearing on sandy soils and hilltop barrens.
+It may have benefited from limited anthropogenic disturbance such as forest clearing and fires on sandy soils and hilltop barrens.
 But since about 1950, increased and seemingly unrelenting development has probably decreased habitat for this species in both eastern and western Massachusetts.

 Host Plants and Habitat